thepirat000/Audit.NET/Audit.WebApi/README.md

 ##Usage

-Decorate with an `AuditApiAttribute` the Web Api method you want to audit.
+Decorate with an `AuditApiAttribute` the Web Api methods you want to audit.

 For example: